capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - binaries of the branch for Windows and macOS will be available via our S3 hosting
 - the branch is protected from potentially being lost if a contributor deletes their fork

+## Deprecation

+SuperCollider class library deprecations are currently made on a case-by-case basis using the `Object:-deprecated` method.
+When a method or class is deprecated, it is moved to `SCClassLibrary/deprecated`.
+Deprecations are removed on a case-by-case basis with each minor (3.x) release.

 ## Milestones

 We use four tags to keep track of issues: